jansze/jspy/README.md

 - String manipulation.

 2. Tip Calculator
-   Purpose: To udnerstand data types and how to further manipulate strings.
+   Purpose: To understand data types and how to further manipulate strings.
 Following functions and concepts learned:
 -  Data types : String / Integer / Float / Boolean
 -  Mathematical operators : () ** * / + -
 -  f-string allows the use of multiple data types in a string. eg : print(f"your score is {int}, your height is {float}, you are winning is {boolean}")